Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Fire Extinguishers.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Put the candle in a good place to run the whole experiment before lighting it, then do not touch the candle once it's been lit.
-Don't let kids get hold of candle / matches.
+Don't let kids get hold of candle/matches.
 Don’t leave the tealight lit for extended periods.

 Call first aider in event of injury.
 Run burns under cold water for at least 10 minutes.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2